cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -ruler.evaluation-interval
 [evaluation_interval: <duration> | default = 1m]

-# Duration to delay the evaluation of rules to ensure they underlying metrics
-# have been pushed to cortex.
-# CLI flag: -ruler.evaluation-delay-duration
-[evaluation_delay_duration: <duration> | default = 0s]

 # How frequently to poll for rule changes
 # CLI flag: -ruler.poll-interval
 [poll_interval: <duration> | default = 1m]